benjisidi/saltmarsh/Session 4 - Tertiated.md

 	- We tell some of them to come and pick up the silk
 	- We fight those people in the cave
 	- Then we fight the other people out on the ship
+	- We've got a couple of poachers (father son pair called the Brians) who have come to help us
 ## The Ambush
+- We send over the right codes, Agavea rows out to the boats and convinces 5 of the Sea Princes to come ashore.
+They're all rowing back towards the cave.
+- Agavea is going to lead them into the big round cave (27) where the Brians are waiting with longbows.
+- Tiresias and Kolinth are waiting in the corridor of 26 to join the fight
 # Executive Summary
 At the end of the session, recap what's happened for easy re-reading